-The main objectives of Staff Development Element 1.2 is to build upon and continue to acquire essential knowledge of best and new planning practices that staff needs to complete their work efficiently, on-time, and at a high level of quality.
+The main objectives of Staff Development Element 1.2 is to build upon and continue to acquire essential knowledge of best practices, through collaboration with professional peers that staff needs to complete their work efficiently, on-time, and at a high level of quality.

-- The MPO Staff will seek quality federal, state, and local technical training programs, courses, conferences, workshops, webinars, etc. in the areas of performance-based planning, transit, freight, bike/pedestrian, air quality, mobility, travel demand forecasting, site and land development, transportation impact analysis, Highway Capacity Manual procedures, geographic information systems, Intelligent Transportation Systems (ITS), public participation, congestion management and other relevant areas.
-FHWA and KYTC will be consulted for significant training opportunities eligibility determination when using federal-aid funds. - The MPO will utilize pertinent in-house training provided by the LFUCG Division of Human Resources (at no MPO cost) to acquire training in general areas such as G.I.S., office management, computer software, writing, presentation skills, project management, time management, etc.
+- The MPO Staff will seek quality technical training programs, courses, conferences, workshops, webinars, etc. in the areas of performance-based planning, transit, freight, bike/pedestrian, air quality, mobility, travel demand forecasting, site and land development, transportation impact analysis, Highway Capacity Manual procedures, geographic information systems, Intelligent Transportation Systems (ITS), public participation, congestion management and other relevant areas. - The MPO will utilize pertinent in-house training provided by the LFUCG Division of Human Resources (at no MPO cost) to acquire training in general areas such as G.I.S., office management, computer software, writing, presentation skills, project management, time management, etc.

-- o Certificates for hours of completed training awarded to MPO staff members. > On-going - Written documentation of training courses attended within the LFUCG Monthly and MPO Quarterly Reports. > Monthly and quarterly
+- o Certificates for hours of completed training awarded to MPO staff members. - o Training courses documented in LFUCG Monthly and MPO Quarterly Reports.